WINESCI 704 : Sensory Evaluation and Statistical Methods

 Your feedback helps to improve the course and its delivery for all students.

-Hands-on examples of sensory tests within lectures will continue in 2022 based on this year's student feedback.
+Hands-on examples of sensory tests within lectures will continue in 2023 based on positive student feedback.

 The University of Auckland will not tolerate cheating, or assisting others to cheat, and views cheating in coursework as a serious academic offence.
 The work that a student submits for grading must be the student's own work, reflecting their learning.
 Where work from other sources is used, it must be properly acknowledged and referenced.
 This requirement also applies to sources on the internet.
 A student's assessed work may be reviewed against online source material using computerised detection mechanisms.